ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 2. Override `val partnerSdkVersion: String` with the version of the partner SDK.

     ```kotlin
-    /**
-     * Override this value to return the version of the partner SDK.
-     */
     override val partnerSdkVersion: String
         get() = ReferenceSdk.REFERENCE_SDK_VERSION
     ```